 Product Design Insights by Category

-Every product category has its own design conventions, its own dominant failure modes, and its own manufacturing constraints.
-Understanding how design insights apply within your specific category is what separates advice that is generically true from guidance that is directly actionable.
+Every product category has its own design conventions, dominant failure modes, and manufacturing constraints.
+Understanding how design insights apply within your category is what separates advice that’s generally true from guidance that’s directly actionable.

 Apparel and Soft Goods

-Fit is a design variable, not just a sizing variable.
-The way a pattern is graded across a size range determines how the garment fits a real body at each size — and fit problems generate returns at a rate that no amount of marketing can overcome.
-Stitch density and seam construction determine durability claims and the product’s ability to survive the wash cycles that customers will actually put it through.
+Fit’s a design variable, not just a sizing variable.
+The way a pattern is graded across a size range determines how the garment fits real bodies at each size, and fit problems generate returns that no amount of marketing can overcome.
+Stitch density and seam construction determine durability claims and the product’s ability to survive the wash cycles customers will actually use.

 Hard Goods and Home Products

-Structural integrity testing requirements vary by market and by sales channel.
-Products sold through retail partners often must meet ASTM or CPSC structural test standards before they can be stocked.
-Products sold on Amazon must survive the ISTA 6 Amazon-branded shipping test or equivalent.
-Designing structural adequacy into the product from the beginning — rather than retrofitting reinforcement after a failed test — is cheaper, faster, and produces a better product.
+Structural performance requirements vary by product, market, and sales channel.
+Products sold through retail partners may need test documentation before they can be stocked.
+Products sold online still need to survive shipping, handling, customer assembly, and normal use.
+Designing structural adequacy into the product from the beginning is cheaper and cleaner than adding reinforcement after a failed test or a pattern of returns.

-Finish combinations that require separate production runs add cost and complexity without adding value.
-A product that requires painting and then a separate powder-coating step because the design calls for two different finish zones has a more complex production process than one that achieves the same visual result with a single surface treatment.
-Design for simplicity at the finish level whenever the aesthetic difference is marginal.
+Finish combinations that require separate production runs add cost and complexity without always adding value.
+A product that requires painting and then separate powder coating because the design calls for two finish zones has a more complex production process than one that achieves a similar visual result with a single surface treatment.
+Design for simplicity at the finish level whenever the aesthetic difference is small.

 Electronics and Connected Products

-Industrial design for electronics must account for antenna placement and thermal management.
-WiFi, Bluetooth, and cellular antennae perform poorly when surrounded by metal components.
-Thermal dissipation requirements constrain where heat-generating components can be placed and what housing materials are appropriate.
-These are not software problems that can be patched after production — they are physical constraints that must be addressed in the design phase before any tooling is created.
+Industrial design for electronics must account for antenna placement, shielding, heat, battery access, cable routing, and assembly access.
+Wi-Fi, Bluetooth, and cellular antennas can perform poorly when surrounded by metal components.
+Thermal requirements constrain where heat-generating components can be placed and what housing materials are appropriate.
+These are physical constraints that must be addressed before tooling.

 Packaging-Forward Products

-Packaging is the product experience for many DTC brands — especially in categories where the physical product itself is a commodity and brand presentation is the differentiator.
-Unboxing design requires as much deliberate attention as product design: the sequence of reveals, the tactile quality of materials, the absence of frustration, and the presence of brand personality all shape the customer’s experience of what they purchased.
+Packaging is the product experience for many DTC brands, especially in categories where the physical product itself is a commodity and brand presentation is the differentiator.
+Unboxing design requires deliberate attention: reveal sequence, tactile quality, ease of access, instructions, inserts, and brand personality all shape the customer’s experience.

 Structural packaging design must balance brand aesthetic against supply chain practicality.
-A box structure that looks beautiful in a product photo may not survive a FedEx Ground sortation network without corner crush damage.
-A rigid gift box that delivers a premium experience may generate excessive dimensional weight costs that undermine the unit economics of a DTC model.
-Design the packaging experience and the packaging supply chain simultaneously — they are not separate decisions.
+A box structure that looks beautiful in a product photo may not survive parcel handling without corner crush damage.
+A rigid gift box may deliver a premium experience but generate excessive dimensional weight costs.
+Design the packaging experience and the packaging supply chain together because they aren’t separate decisions.

 Top 3 Product Design Insights for Founders

-- Every material, finish, and component decision has a cost implication: model the unit economics of each design decision against your target price point before committing.
-If the math does not work at the design stage, it will not work at the production stage.
+- Every material, finish, and component decision has a cost implication.
+Model the unit economics of each design decision against your target price point before committing.
+If the math doesn’t work at the design stage, it won’t work at the production stage.

-- Design packaging alongside the product, not after it: packaging dimensions drive shipping costs, packaging materials drive production costs, and packaging structure drives the customer’s first impression.
-These are product design decisions, not marketing decisions.
+- Design packaging alongside the product, not after it.
+Packaging dimensions drive shipping costs, packaging materials drive production costs, and packaging structure drives the customer’s first impression.
+These are product design decisions, not just marketing decisions.

-These three insights, applied consistently, have saved Gembah clients from costly redesigns, margin erosion, and production-phase detours that add months to launch timelines.
+These three insights, applied consistently, can save founders from costly redesigns, margin erosion, and production-phase detours that add months to launch timelines.

 Beginner Checklist: Product Design Insights in Practice